What do banks do?

 arrow

-As the name suggests, Ultra-High-Net-Worth individuals are some of the world’s richest people – they hold investable assets totalling at least $30 million.
+As the name suggests, UHNW individuals are some of the world’s richest people – they hold investable assets totalling at least $30 million.

 Wealth Planning